 The theorem provides several insights into characterizing the success of model reprogramming, suggesting that the target risk via reprogramming can be improved (lower is better) when (i) a better source model (in terms of lower source risk) is used, and (ii) the source and reprogrammed target data representations based on $f_\cS$ are better aligned (in terms of smaller Wasserstein distance).
-This analysis also explains cross-domain model reprogramming is feasible as long as the target representations can be aligned to the source representations after reprogramming.
-In other words, model reprogramming can be interpreted as reusing a pre-trained source model via representation alignment.
+This analysis also explains that cross-domain model reprogramming is feasible as long as the target representations can be aligned with the source representations after reprogramming.
+In other words, model reprogramming can be interpreted as reusing a pre-trained source model as an efficient feature extractor to learn representation alignment.
 Some numerical evidence is given in \cite{yang2021voice2series} to show that the Wasserstein distance indeed decreases during model reprogramming.